35percent/11tystarter/src/posts/aylesbury-phase-2b-financial-viability-assessments.md

 ### The Mayor repairs NHG's bottom line?

 The extra affordable housing grant also makes for a healthier looking bottom line.
-While the updated assessement shows a 5.22% profit on GDV, and a fall from the original assessment of a 12.27% profit, in cash terms the fall is reduced from £16.43m to £2.71m.
+While the updated assessement shows a 5.22% profit on GDV, and is a fall from the original assessment of a 12.27% profit (also said to be unviable by NHG), the fall would be much worse without the Mayor's contribution.

+In cash terms the fall in the profit rate has inceased the 'viability deficit' from around £6.69m to around £24.16m.
+The increased Mayor's grant saves a further £13.72m from being added to this deficit.

+#### Viability is not the same as profitability

+It's important to remember that a viability deficit is not the same as a loss.  regardless of whe

 The original assessment gave a profit level of 12.27%, and an expected profit of £29.94m.
 This is higher than the 5.22% and £13.5 in the revised assessment, and so looks like a drop in profit for NHG of £16.43m [^X].